bitcoin-computer/bitcoin-computer-bitcore/README.md

-# [BitcoinCashFlow](https://github.com/BitcoinDB/BitcoinCashFlow): The simple, safe, reliable and powerful JavaScript library for Bitcoin Cash
+# [BitcoinCashFlow](https://github.com/BitcoinDB/BitcoinCashFlow): A Bitcoin Cash implementation written in modern Javascript

 ## About BitcoinCashFlow

 BitcoinCashFlow is a community driven effort to produce a readable, reliable and modern Javascript implementation of Bitcoin.
 Most current Javascript Bitcoin implementations do not adhere to modern coding standards and are very hard to read as a consequence.
 We want to create a Bitcoin implementation that every JavaScript programmer can read and understand.

 In step one, we want to get the entire codebase to comply with the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).
-Step two will be to statically typecheck the entire codebase with Facebook’s Flow.
+Step two will be to port the code base to ES6.
+Step three will be to statically typecheck the entire codebase with Facebook’s Flow.
+We suspect we will uncover bugs in the process.

 We are looking for contributors.
 You do not have to be a Bitcoin protocol expert to contribute.
 All you need to be is a good Javascript programmer.
-If you want to help, check out [CONTRIBUTING.md] or email [clemens@bitcointoken.com](mailto:clemens@bitcointoken.com).
+If you want to help, check out [CONTRIBUTING.md](https://github.com/BitcoinDB/BitcoinCashFlow/blob/master/CONTRIBUTING.md) or email [clemens@bitcointoken.com](mailto:clemens@bitcointoken.com).

 ## Warning

-BitcoinCashFlow is currently undergoing a major refactoring which might break parts of the API. **We do not recommed it to be used until the version 1.0.0 is released.**
+BitcoinCashFlow is currently undergoing a major refactoring which might break parts of the API. **We do not recommend it to be used until the version 1.0.0 is released.**

 ## About Bitcoin Cash